luccasbarros/rappi4/README.md

 You can add items to card, remove them, navigate in the bottom menu or in the categories carousel.<br />
 You can edit your profile, create an account and make an order.<br /><br />

-**OBS**: If you make an order, you have to wait the delivery time of restaurant to make another order.
+**OBS**: If you make an order, you have to wait the restaurant delivery time to make another order.

 ### Installation
 You need a react environment. <br />